paezha/University-AI-Panel/README.md

     speech intended to persuade without regards to the truth (Frankfurt 2005).
 AIs, lacking intent, do not lie–but they do bullshit.

+[^46]: When the alternative is substandard quality of life for many of
+    our fellow citizens, and/or higher unemployment.

-[^46]: Some observers have even wondered whether the AI fever is not
+[^47]: Some observers have even wondered whether the AI fever has not
-    actually becoming detrimental to innovation (Siegel 2023; Vinsel 2023).
+    actually become detrimental to innovation (Siegel 2023; Vinsel 2023).

-[^47]: For perspective, Ontario’s Ministry of Colleges and Universities,
+[^48]: For perspective, Ontario’s Ministry of Colleges and Universities,
     whose mission includes supporting “research and innovation to help the province compete and thrive in the global economy”, spent
     \$163,482,281 (CAD) on its research program in 2021-2022 (Ontario